florian-h05/openhab-conf/README.md

 Note: these tools are created for use in UI rules and scripts.

-### 1.2 Group Utilities

-[groupUtils.js](/automation/lib/javascript/community/README.md) implements a class to simplify the work with openHAB groups.
-It allows you to get members of a group, to perform arithmetic operations on members' states and to count states matching a given expression.

-### 1.3 Item Control Utility

-[itemControl.js](/automation/lib/javascript/community/itemControl.js) implements a class to easily execute often used command sequences on Items.
-Currently, it provides a dimmer for sound/speaker volume.

-For more information, have a look at the [README](/automation/lib/javascript/community).
+For a look at the utils, have a look at the [README](/automation/lib/javascript/community).

 ***
 ## 2. Color design